gustafsson96/cats-and-coffee-cafe/README.md

 "Sales pitch"

 ## Features
--Navbar, changes font-size by 115% when hovered (not sure if I like the active styling for changed font-sized, get back to this)
+-Navbar, changes font-size when hovered

 -The landing page image

--Café information section
+-About us

--Footer
+-Our cats (with images)

--Gallery to show  available cats/cats with new home (image + name and age) + information
+- Adoption (form)

--Contact us/Sign up page with interest form for adoption to fill out
+-Contact

 Features left to implement (other feature ideas)